ztxtech/mass_cf/README.md

 ## Project Overview

-This project is primarily used to calculate the Moment Generating Function (MGF) and Characteristic Function (CF) of discrete random variables described by Mass Function, and compute higher-order moments of discrete random variables through them.
-Additionally, the project includes functions related to Fourier transform and classes for generating and processing mass distributions.
+This project is primarily used to calculate the Moment Generating Function (MGF) and Characteristic Function (CF) of discrete random variables described by a mass function, and compute higher-order moments of discrete random variables through them.
+Additionally, the project includes functions related to Fourier transforms and classes for generating and processing mass distributions.

 ## Why Use PyTorch